bobkim938/contactMode_diagnostics/README.md

   <img src="E1A/analysis/figures/recontact_a3_0006_cycle0.png" width="80%" alt="a3_0006 recontact cycle 0, original vs modified">
 </p>

-Increasing the constraint regularization successfully eliminates the error spike at recontact, and this benefit persists over a wider window.
-However, this creates a trade-off: prediction accuracy deteriorates during other parts of the cyclic contact trajectory.
-This occurs because the added regularization shifts the overall learned error distribution.
+Regularizing contact onset substantially reduced recontact-window prediction error, and the improvement persisted across the evaluated window widths.
+However, accuracy changed unevenly across the cyclic trajectories: the modified model had lower error near recontact and during free flight, but higher error during shallow contact away from transitions.

+An exploratory regional analysis localized this deterioration.
+Its cause remains unresolved: the intervention changes the shallow-contact dynamics and the states visited during rollout, while training coverage and optimization may also contribute.

-To isolate this effect, we analyzed the error across three distinct regions.
+To locate deterioration, we analyzed the error across three distinct regions.
 Each region was defined dynamically based on the specific condition's trajectory:

 | Trajectory Region | Selection Rule |
 | :--- | :--- |